Justice Site | Case Name: R v Michael John Stone

 Josie Russell's father Shaun (6' tall") The murderer was "tall, like my father."

-Johanna Collings stated that he would frequently assault her by tying a belt around her neck (a propensity to bind his victims).
-Significantly, he also drove her beige E reg 1987 Ford Sapphire car in the summer of 1996 which was later reported stolen and burn out.
+Levi Bellfield's former partner Johanna Collings stated that he would frequently assault her by tying a belt around her neck (a propensity to bind his victims).
+Significantly, he also drove her beige Ford Sapphire car in the summer of 1996.
 Bellfield could assume an aura of cunning 'charm'.
-The suspect said to the Russell family "I'm just going to tie you up, but you can free yourself later".
+The perpetrator said to the Russell family "I'm just going to tie you up, but you can free yourself later".

 From The Daily Mirror 19th July 1996